 The LGBTQIA+ Equity Team is available to help you find ways to be successful and thrive at MiraCosta College.
-Please consider our Team below as well as the staff and faculty listed on the OUT @MiraCosta page as resources and mentors to you.
+Please consider our Team below as resources and mentors to you.
 Reach out to any of us at any time.
 We are glad that you are part of our MiraCosta LGBTQIA+ community!

-Student Services Specialist & Gender Sexuality Alliance (GSA) Student Club Advisor of Record
+Interim Student Services Specialist & Gender Sexuality Alliance Club Advisor

 anaranjo@miracosta.edu